aelzenaar/ncea-notes/unibooks.md

 ### Algebraic geometry (334)
 To add in 2019.

-### Complex calculus and analysis (340, 341?)
+### Complex calculus and analysis (340, 341)
-#### Calculus
  * Stephen D. Fisher, _Complex Variables_.
-This is the book we used in 2018 for complex calculus, I found it a little weird because it tries to be both an accessible calculus book and a book with proofs.
 The main problem with this book is that it's trying to be both a rigorous book and a calculus book and failing miserably at both.
-I don't hate the sections on the geometry of analytic functions (chapter 3).
+I don't hate the sections on the geometry of analytic functions (chapter 3), but chapters 1 and 2 attempt to build the basic theory of analytic and holomorphic functions without using phrases like 'uniformly convergent'.
+   The main mechanism used for this is Green's Theorem (for double integrals), and I found it unsatisfying and insufficient.
+Further, a non-negligible number of the problems seem to be pitched at a higher level of rigour than the proofs in the text (either that, or one must hand-wave away enough topology that they become trivial).
+There are a minimum of examples.
 (515.93 F53)
  * E.B.
 Saff and A.D.
-Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
+Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ Basically a calculus book, so if you like Stewart or Anton you'll probably like this.
 I don't hate it, and I found it useful for complex calculus, if a little dry.
+The problems are much better than Fisher (in that they fit the style of the book).
+More examples than Fisher.
 It's a bit expensive, because it's a calculus book...
 (515.9 S12)
  * Tristan Needham, _Visual Complex Analysis_.
-Now this is actually a complex analysis book rather than a calculus book.
-It is very geometric.
-I quite like it.
-(I have no strong opinions on the books in this section, but this is perhaps the book I have the least not strong opinion about.)
-There is also quite a lot of physical motivation, which is very good.
-Issue: I'm not entirely sure there are any proofs...
+This book attempts to construct complex analysis purely geometrically.
+It is quite successful in building intuition, but there are no proofs at all and a number of theorems are only (strongly) hinted at rather than stated - even important ones like Cauchy's theorem.
 (515.9 N37)

-#### Analysis (341)
  * Walter Rudin, _Real and Complex Analysis_.
-This book is soul-destroying and crushes all your hopes and dreams.
-Dystopia is beautiful.
+From chapter 10, the best book on complex analysis I have found.
+It is possible to read the complex analysis half, broadly speaking, without having read the real analysis half; one just needs to replace all the integration theorems with less general theorems involving the Riemann integral.
 (515.7 R916)
  * John Conway, _Functions of One Complex Variable I_.
-He uses 'analytic' to mean 'holomorphic', and there are too many integrals.
+He uses 'analytic' to mean 'holomorphic'.
+Beyond this, I found the book to be readable, if a little slow.
 (515.93 C76)

 ### Classical geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.